mantazzo/F1TV-HUD-Reworked/README.md

 ## Configuration
 - Ensure telemetry is enabled in F1 25 and set to port you entered in the Terminal.
-- If the overlay doesn't work, check the Terminal for error messages and/or verify telemetry settings.
+- If the overlays don't work, check the Terminal for error messages and/or verify telemetry settings.

 ## Future Improvements
 - Adding pictures and more detailed setup guides.
-- Easier port configuration (if possible).
+- Easier port configuration (if possible to improve upon it).
-- Setting up the rest of the overlays (Timer, Leaderboard, Driver Info, etc).
+- Setting up the rest of the overlays (Leaderboard, Driver Info, etc - [check TODO.md for more details](https://github.com/mantazzo/F1TV-HUD-Reworked/blob/main/TODO.md)).

 ## License & Contributions
 This project is licensed under GNU GPLv3.
 Check the [LICENSE](https://github.com/mantazzo/F1TV-HUD-Reworked/blob/main/LICENSE) for more info.